cmsc389T-spring22/Team7/Projects/P3/README.md

 #### Test Description
 The first test checks that the Pacman should be close to ghost, so it should return true.
 I put (9,11) for the ghost coordinate and (9,12) for the Pacman coordinate.
 The second test should return false, because for that I just changed the ghost coordinate to (9,8), so the ghost would not be close enough.

+### attack()
+#### Method Description
+this method uses a condition statement to see if pacman is in range by calling is_pacman_in_range function and whther it return true or not will call attack function that map has provided
+#### Test Description
+test adds pacman on tile 9,11 and adds ghost on 9,12 and checks whether attack is successful or not.

 ---

 ## Map Class